NicSenn/ARU-Net-Pytorch/README.md

 ## Testing / Inference
 1. Put your testing dataset inside the "/data" folder (e.g. data/dataset/testing_images).
 2. Set the testing params and the correct model inside test.py.
-Example models are given inside "/models".
+Example models and their correct params are given inside "/models".
 Verify that the correct paths are set.
 Set EVALUATION to True if you want to evaluate the generated xmls with the ground truth.
 3. Run test.py.
 Results are saved into "/saved_test_images".
 If evaluation is enabled, xmls are saved inside "/saved_test_images_xml".
 Scores are printed out and saved inside an evaluation[...].txt file in the project folder.